craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-potatocheddarchive" %}

 I knew I was going to love this one after just reading the description.
 The previous recipes that included potato ended up super airy and light, this one was no exception.
 Has a spiral of cheese through the whole roll, which you slash open to make look good when they cook.
 I love this.

+## #40: White Breads (pp. 284-287)

+{% include gallery id="gallery-whitebread" %}

+One interesting thing about this book being arranged alphabetically is that the real basics (white bread and whole wheat bread) sort near the end of the alphabet.
+At this point, knocking out a direct yeasted, medium hydration, slightly enriched white dough felt like second nature and at times I wasn't doing much more than skimming the recipe.

+It was nice, too!

 ## #39: Vienna Bread (pp. 280-283)